 In 2013, Ordinance 2013-27 amended Chapter 98-Floods, in its entirety.
-Chapter 98 encompasses all things flood related and is cross referenced with associated chapters dealing with the environment (chapter 34), stormwater management (chapter 74-241), and building s and building regulations (chapter 90).
+Chapter 98 encompasses all things flood related and is cross referenced with associated chapters dealing with the environment (chapter 34), stormwater management (chapter 74-241), and buildings and building regulations (chapter 90).
 The Florida Building Codes adoption have been adopted in Section 90-20 of the city Code of Ordinances.
 In addition, Chapter 98-48 was updated to incorporate all of the flood related elements specifically into the city Code of Ordinances by Ordinance 2013-27.
-All revisions were reviewed by Florida Department of Emergency Management (FDEM) to verify that the local flood ordinance complies with state and federal requirements.
+Chapter 98 has subsequently been amended by Ordinance 2017-11, dated 6/13/2017.
+This ordinance reduces the time period of Cumulative costs for Substantial Improvement from ten (10) years to one (1) year.
+All revisions have been reviewed by Florida Department of Emergency Management (FDEM) to verify that the local flood ordinance complies with state and federal requirements.

 The City of Venice participates with Sarasota County in preparing and implementing a Local Mitigation Strategy (LMS) as part of the Sarasota County Unified Local Hazard Mitigation Plan.
 In addition to the planning process and public meetings described in the Sarasota County Unified Local Mitigation Strategy 2016, the city incorporates the Floodplain Management Plan into the LMS document and has adopted the LMS to serve as the formal guide for the city's hazard mitigation activities.
 The LMS project list and Venice Floodplain Management Plan portions of the LMS were updated by adoption of Resolution 2014-35 approved by the City Council 9/9/14.
 Resolution 2014-39, adopted on December 9, 2014, approved and adopted a combined Floodplain Management Plan that incorporates the Program for Public Information and flood insurance Coverage Improvement Plan into the document and the LMS.
-This process of adopting the LMS project list and Venice Floodplain Management Plan portions of the LMS will continue annually; the next resolution is scheduled for the September 27, 2016 City Council meeting.
+This process of adopting the LMS project list and Venice Floodplain Management Plan portions of the LMS will continue annually; the next resolution is scheduled for the November 13, 2018 City Council meeting.